Leadership review

 In Canadian politics, a leadership review is a vote held at a political party convention in which delegates decide whether to endorse the incumbent party leader or schedule a leadership convention to elect a new leader.
 In most parties at present, such a vote is required at the first convention following a general election.

-While a leadership election is only required if the incumbent leader fails to receive support from a simple majority of delegates (or if a motion to hold a leadership election passes by one vote), in practice leaders who do not win the review by a substantial margin are expected to either call a leadership election and re-offer or resign altogether.
+Officially, a new leadership election is only required if the incumbent leader fails to receive support from a simple majority of delegates (or if a motion to hold a leadership election passes by one vote).
+In practice, leaders who do not win the review by a substantial margin are expected to call a leadership election and either re-offer or resign altogether.

 The term also refers to reviews under the Reform Act, in which the party caucuses in the House of Commons decide on whether to retain the leader.